spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 on the image size and the number of groups.

-There is also a likelihood algorithm implementing an algorithm based on the group differences of a ramp.
-See the detailed description below.
+There is also a new algorithm available for testing, the likelihood algorithm, implementing an algorithm based on the group differences of a ramp.
+See :ref:`likelihood algorithm <likelihood_algo>`.

 .. _ramp_output_products: